Bell Hill

 What Is Wisconsin Utility Assistance?

 You’ll receive benefits that offset heating or electricity costs and crisis assistance when bills spike.
-It funds HVAC repairs and water‑conservation upgrades to boost energy efficiency.
+It funds HVAC repairs and water-conservation upgrades to boost energy efficiency using new technologies and local charities.

 Funding sources are LIHEAP and state Public Benefits, sustaining the budget.
-Applications process in ten days; urgent cases get immediate coordinator contact.
+The application process in ten days; urgent cases get immediate contact with a coordinator.

 Funding varies, so benefits aren’t guaranteed, yet the system targets households with the greatest energy burden.